Books & Other Writing

 Getting undressed for the dreaded seventh-grade gym class.
 Feeling fascinated with, yet disgusted by, the fashion magazines full of perfect, unattainable bodies.
 Enduring the pain of a bikini wax or suffering the ramifications of overplucked brows.
 Like all women, the contributors to The Bigger the Better, the Tighter the Sweater have been there and lived to tell the tale.
 With smarts, wit, and style, this collection captures the double bind of beauty and body image that women contend with each day.

-Mae is currently editor of the Red Tricycle Spoke Contributor Network.
-Her musings on the joys, challenges (and sometimes absurdity) of parenthood have appeared in a variety of parenting publications including Red Tricycle; mothering.com; Pregnancy Magazine, Working Mother Magazine, and Patagonia, among others.
+Mae's musings on the joys, challenges (and sometimes absurdity) of parenthood have appeared in a variety of parenting publications including Red Tricycle; mothering.com; Pregnancy Magazine, Working Mother Magazine, Patagonia, Pottery Barn Kids, and in forthcoming publications (stay tuned!).